MartinRovang/UniversityPhysics/Objektorientert INF-1400/oblig2/Revamped/README.txt

 #                                                                                                                             #
 #                              This code is a algorithm to simulate natural movement of flock behavior.                       #
 #                              Followed pusedo code from: http://www.kfish.org/boids/pseudocode.html                          #
 #                 Developed for mandatory assignment INF-1400 Object orientented programming, University of Tromsø.           #
 #                                                                                                                             #
 ###############################################################################################################################

 Introduction:

+This project is for simulation natural flock movements.

+How to run:
+run python main.py in cmd from folder.
+(Need python 3.6+ to run)

+Controls:

+Use right mouse button to spawn boids.
+Press A on keyboard to place an obstacle, Press C to spawn a hoik/predator.

+Dependencies:
+Python 3.6+
+numpy 1.15.0

+Remark;

+Dont spawn to much because the program will get slow.